TheGrognardling/TheGrognardling/README.md

   Algorithmic and formal approaches to metaphysics, epistemology, philosophy of language, and philosophy of mind.

 - **Philosophy of Computation**
-  Foundational investigations (practical and theoretical) into algorithms, complexity, proof, and information.
+  Foundational investigations (practical and theoretical) into algorithms, complexity, proof, and information, and associated mathematical foundations and implications therein.

 - **Artificial Intelligence and Neural Networks**
   Theoretical and applied research on machine learning architectures, neuro-symbolic hybrid systems, and the philosophical foundations and implications of AI.